DEFRA/software-development-standards/processes/github_access.md

 The administrators of our Defra GitHub enterprise will run quarterly reports of [dormant users](https://docs.github.com/en/enterprise-cloud@latest/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/managing-dormant-users) and provide these to the owners of all the organisations in the enterprise.

 The owners will have a week to respond with the details of any dormant users that should not be removed, but after that time any other accounts will be removed from the enterprise.
+Organisation owners will need to remove any dormant outside collaborators.

-This is to ensure that we are using our licences effectively and that we are applying appropriate security controls on our information.
+This will ensure that we are using our licences effectively and that we are applying appropriate security controls on our information.

 If you need access again after your account is removed, you will need to ask to join an organisation again as described above.